 Apple on Tuesday

-of its Final Cut Pro 4, DVD Studio Pro 2 and Shake 3 applications, all optimized for the Power Mac G5 and fine-tuned for Panther.
+released new versions of its Final Cut Pro 4, DVD Studio Pro 2 and Shake 3 applications, all optimized for the Power Mac G5 and fine-tuned for Panther.
 The new versions of the applications — Final Cut Pro 4.1, Shake 3.0.1 and DVD Studio Pro 2.0.2 — are available for download from Apple’s Web site.

 “Our customers are really happy with the performance they had with our pro apps and today they will be over the moon,” Richard Kerris, senior director of Pro Application Marketing, told MacCentral.
 “The performance that we’re getting now with the optimized version of our pro apps is just incredible.”